Geofence

-A geofence is a virtual perimeter for a real-world geographic area.
-A geofence could be dynamically generated (as in a radius around a point location) or match a predefined set of boundaries (such as school zones or neighborhood boundaries).
+A geofence is a virtual "perimeter" or "fence" around a given geographic feature.
+A geofence can be dynamically generated (as in a radius around a point location) or match a predefined set of boundaries (such as school zones or neighborhood boundaries).

 The use of a geofence is called geofencing, and one example of use involves a location-aware device of a location-based service (LBS) user entering or exiting a geofence.
-Geofencing approach is based on the observation that users move from one place to another and then stay at that place for a while.
 This method combines awareness of the user's current location with awareness of the user's proximity to locations that may be of interest.
 This activity could trigger an alert to the device's user as well as messaging to the geofence operator.
-This info, which could contain the location of the device, could be sent to a mobile telephone or an email account.
+This info, which could contain vehicle location data, could be sent to a mobile telephone or an email account.

+Geofencing is a critical technology in many fields.
+In fleet management, it is used to automate timekeeping at job sites and to alert managers of unauthorized vehicle use.
+It is also used in marketing, smart home automation, and public transport information systems.
+However, the technology has also raised significant privacy concerns, particularly regarding its use by law enforcement to issue geofence warrants to collect data on all individuals within a specific area.